wuaipinglab/covSampler/data/README.md

 \* Currently covSampler workflow does not include Pango lineage assignment.
 You can perform the Pango lineage assignment using [pangolin](https://cov-lineages.org/resources/pangolin.html) or [nextclade](https://clades.nextstrain.org/).

-You can see a formatted example metadata at [here](../data/example_project/rawdata/metadata.tsv).
+You can see a formatted example metadata file [here](../data/example_project/rawdata/metadata.tsv).

 ## Create your project data directory